 OUR OPTIONAL DOG DOOR OPENING

 This dog door allows you to reach your pet without taking down the barrier or getting out of your vehicle.
 Available on most Barrier Nets as a custom option.
-This customization has about an 8”x8” opening usually placed about 16” from the centered bottom edge of net barrier to fit just above the console in most vehicles.
+This customization has about 10”x10” drop down “dog door” opening, usually placed about 16" from the centered bottom edge of the net barrier to fit just above the console in most vehicles.
 Tough velcro attachments.
 Available on Net Webbing, MIL-SPEC or Hybrid only.
 Option not available for MESH material version.